-- Expansion into adult use markets: Expansion into adult use channels through provincial boards and retailers which are projected to surpass \$3B market in 2021 with initial sales of limited SKU's that commenced end of Q1 2021 with Alberta, Ontario, Manitoba, Saskatchewan, and New Brunswick.
-The company has expanded the units, number of SKUs and number of listings significantly in 2021. - Expansion into major hospitals: Leveraging from the credibility Avicanna has established the Canadian medical community, the growing demand for access to standardized cannabinoid medicine in the medical community and with the advancement of cannabis access regulations permits Canadian hospitals with appropriate infrastructure to store and dispense qualified medical cannabis products such as industry-leading RHO Phyto medical formulary.
-The company aims to first commercialize its medical formulary to Sunnybrook Health Sciences Centre, a major Canadian hospital with which the Company has entered into an agreement in May 2021 whereby Sunnybrook Health Sciences Centre will distribute Avicanna's RHO Phyto products to patients with appropriate medical authorization at Odette Cancer Centre pharmacy.
-The Company hopes to expand this commercial structure to a larger network of hospitals in 2022 with initial proof of concept completed. - Expansion of SKUs: Since the initial launch of RHO Phyto in Canada with 2 SKUs of micro drops in Q3 2020, the Company has consistently expanded the product offerings, to a current total of 7 SKUs, and continues to introduce additional doses and deliveries of products desired by the medical community and patients.
+- Expansion into major hospitals: Avicanna will leverage its credibility that it has established in the Canadian medical community and capitalize on the growing demand for access to standardized cannabinoid medicine in the medical community.
+The Company will look to increase its footprint of RHO Phyto in Canadian hospitals with appropriate infrastructure to store and dispense qualified medical cannabis products.
+The Company hopes to expand this commercial structure to a larger network of hospitals in 2022 with initial proof of concept completed. - Expansion of SKUs: Since the initial launch of RHO Phyto in Canada with 2 SKUs of micro drops in the third quarter of 2020, the Company has consistently expanded the product offerings, to a current total of 7 SKUs, and continues to introduce additional doses and deliveries of products desired by the medical community and patients.

-Magisterial Preparations model - RHO Phyto formulations
+Magisterial Preparations model in Colombia - RHO Phyto formulations

 The Company has launched its RHO Phyto line of products in the Colombian marketplace through a compound pharmacy model known as Formulaciones Magistrales or Magisterial Preparations.
 Selling under this model requires that medical professionals prescribe RHO Phyto products for their patients.
 The comprehensive medical program includes education and training physicians, an advanced formulary of over 10 medical products and complete patient support program marketed as AviCare, which also allows the Company to generate indication-specific real world evidence data on specific doses and deliveries.
-The business unit operates in an arm's length and ethical discipline with the medical community in which the products are available for direct sale to patients and through supply agreements with medical institutions.
+The business unit operates in an arm's length, ethically sound relationship with the medical community in which the products are available for direct sale to patients through supply agreements with medical institutions.
+Notably, Avicanna is the only company with medical cannabis sales in both Canada and Colombia to date, and the only Colombian medical cannabis supplier with oral, sublingual, topical and transdermal products.

-The program is a part of Avicanna's vertical integration including the source of the raw materials which are derived from Santa Marta Golden hemp, the company's subsidiary, its own Good Production Practices (GPP) certified compound pharmacy laboratory and the company's own education and patient support teams.
+The program is a part of Avicanna's vertical integration, including the source of the raw materials which are from SMGH, the Company's subsidiary, its own Good Production Practices (GPP) certified compound pharmacy laboratory and the Company's own education and patient support teams.